CU-DBMI/redirects/README.md

 These services usually offer several other features that you probably want too:

-- You can customize the text after the `/`, giving you a url that a human could actually remember and type in manually, like `bit.ly/MyCoolLink` (some call these "back-halves").
+- You can customize the text after the `/`, giving you a url that a human could actually remember and type in manually, like `bit.ly/MyCoolLink` (sometimes called "back-halves").
-- You can set up a custom domain to brand your links the way you want, giving you an even nicer and easier-to-use link, like `my-website.com/MyCoolLink`.
+- You can set up a custom domain to brand your links the way you want, giving you an even nicer link, like `my-website.com/MyCoolLink`.
 - You can see how many and what kinds of people have used the link over time (i.e. analytics).

 This all sounds great, so what's the problem?